Big airlines

 From To Start

-HKG Hong Kong Datong DAT Active »
+HKG Hong Kong Lanzhou LHW Active »

 The list of new routes is usually updated every third month.